United States 17 min

 The US is home to numerous multinational corporations and innovative startups, which opens the door to strategic partnerships, collaborations, and global networking.
 This, in turn, can attract new customers, partners, and investors.

-What are the challenges of expanding into the US?
+What are the top 6 challenges of expanding into the US?

-As mentioned, expanding your business operations to the US is not without difficulties.
-Here are some of the key challenges you’ll need to overcome:
+As mentioned, expanding your business operations to the US is not without its difficulties.
+Here are some of the key challenges and disadvantages you’ll need to overcome:

 The US is a notoriously competitive market, with over 33 million small businesses currently registered.

 And, as a new entrant, that competition is only likely to grow.
 As an example, there were nearly half a million new business applications in April 2023 alone.
-In such a competitive landscape, you may have your work cut out attracting top talent.
+In such a competitive landscape, you may have your work cut out for you for attracting top talent.

 It’s not impossible, though — even if your hiring budget is modest.
 If you work with an employment partner like Remote, you can offer tailored benefits to attract and retain the best employees, such as 401(k), health insurance, and even equity incentives.